-There are many businesses that choose to use a registered address.
-Most company formation agents will offer a Registered Office & Mail forwarding service allowing you to use their company address.
-Company Formations 247 for example are based in London so our address will be filed at Companies House as your company’s Registered Office.
+Company Formations 247 are based in London, so our London address will be filed at Companies House as your company’s Registered Office.
 All official mail can then be forwarded to any UK address that you specify.
-As a company’s registered address is available for the public to see, using a registered office service can be a good way to maintain your privacy and prevent any junk mail being sent.
-One distinct advantage of using a registered office service alongside a trading address is that it can provide the impression that a company is operating from multiple locations adding prestige to your business.
+As a company’s registered address is available for the public to see, using our service can be a good way to maintain your privacy and prevent any junk mail being received.
+One distinct advantage of using a registered office service alongside a trading address is that it can provide the impression that a company is operating from multiple locations, adding prestige to your business.

-A Registered Office address will be used primarily for official corespondence for Companies House and HMRC as well as being the registered office address that is visible to the public.
+A Registered Office address will be used primarily for official correspondence for Companies House and HMRC, as well as being the registered office address that is visible to the public.
 All other correspondence such as Supplier letters and invoices, bank statements and correspondence, VAT returns and parcels should be sent to your usual correspondence address.
 (You may also want to consider a Mail forwarding service, which allows you to use our address as a correspondence address for all mail.)

-Having a registered office address is a legal requirement and it can be worth thinking about what option is best for you prior to starting a business.
+Having a registered office address is a legal requirement and it is worth considering what option is best for you prior to starting a business.
 You can find out more about company formations with registered address here.